Nam Tae-hi: Career

 While a captain in the South Korean military forces, Nam met Choi, and acted as Choi's second-in-command in the early days of taekwondo.
-Nam was pivotal in the development of taekwondo, and was called Choi's "right hand man" in the latter's official biography.
+Nam was pivotal in the development of taekwondo, and was called Choi's "right-hand man" in the latter's official biography.
 In 1954, at the rank of 2nd dan, Nam participated in a military demonstration of martial arts for the president of South Korea, Syngman Rhee, and broke 13 roof tiles with a downward punch; Rhee was reportedly so impressed that he subsequently ordered all Korean military personnel to undergo training in martial arts.

 In March 1959, Nam was a member of the first Korean taekwondo demonstration team to travel overseas, demonstrating his martial art in Vietnam and Taiwan.
 Around this time, he was appointed president of the Asia Taekwon-Do Federation, and was also one of the founding directors of the KTA.
-In 1962, Nam was appointed as Chief Instructor of taekwondo for the Vietnamese army, and came to be known as the Father of Taekwondo in Vietnam.
+In 1962, Nam was appointed as chief instructor of taekwondo for the Vietnamese army, and came to be known as the Father of Taekwondo in Vietnam.
 Nam designed the Chang Hon taekwondo patterns Hwa-Rang hyung, Chung-Mu hyung, and UI-Ji hyung.

 Later life

-Nam moved to the Chicago area in 1972, opened a dojang in 1973, and then later lived in Los Angeles.
+Nam moved to the Chicago area in 1972, opened a dojang in 1973, and later lived in Los Angeles.
 He appears on Chang-keun Choi's list of taekwondo pioneers.
 In 2007, he was inducted into the Taekwondo Hall of Fame.

 After being admitted to hospital due to pneumonia, Nam died on 7 November 2013 in Garden Grove, California, USA.